Cloudyaa/EatAppFront/README.md

 - single product page with product's nutrition info
 - sending message through contact form (now it doesn't send it anywhere)

+If you would like to see more of what is coming, [here](https://trello.com/b/Ct6c3aRV) is my Trello board with all To-dos left.